 Pulp and paper making are also notorious for their tremendous water usage.
 Traditionally speaking, a huge amount of water (17,000 gallons per ton of paper) is needed to cook down and process the fibers and is also used for cooling finished products, and in the form of steam for heat.
 New technologies are continually reducing the amount of wastewater created in the process, and improvements in treating that water have also improved by using closed-loop systems that use less fresh water by reusing the same effluent.
 The papermaking process wouldn’t be possible without it, yet the total volume of water used in the industry is also decreasing, with some mills reducing their water usage by over 40% since the 90’s.
 Chemicals used in the industry have also been improved, and less toxic options are being employed to reduce environmental impact, simplify in removing them from the wastewater, and to improve plant safety.
 Chlorine is a great example which has been used to bleach pulp from its natural brownish color to the bright white we’re used to seeing in books and printer paper.
 By switching from elemental chlorine gas to safer and less toxic derivatives like hydrogen peroxide, there are fewer toxins involved overall and therefore less to try and clean up.
 Chlorine is now only used in the minority of mills with the overwhelming majority switching to a safer alternative.

 Yet even as we continue to shift to a more environmentally conscious economy that utilizes all these technological techniques and improve efficiency, we will still need heat and chemicals to make the paper products that we all use everyday, which means we still have mission-critical applications.
 Transferring chemical agents, high temperature steam, and water treatment operations are essential to the process, and it’s imperative that we treat these areas with care for the sake of our plant personnel as well as our environment.
-High quality metal hose and expansion joints play a crucial role in the function of these plants and Hose Master has continued to be a trusted partner in these applications for decades.
-If you have a need for metal hoses or expansion joints in a pulp or paper mill, contact us at email@example.com or 216-481-2020 and we will be happy to assist you.
+High quality metal hose and metal expansion joints play a crucial role in the function of these plants and Hose Master has continued to be a trusted partner in these applications for decades.
+If you have a need for metal hoses or expansion joints in a pulp or paper mill, contact us at firstname.lastname@example.org or 216-481-2020 and we will be happy to assist you.